Azure/mec-app-solution-accelerator/README.md

 ## Goals of this MEC app Solution Accelerator (Example application)

-As mentioned, the network needs ar eprovided by the infrastructure such as a 5G network and EDGE compute.
+As mentioned, the network needs are provided by the infrastructure such as a 5G network and EDGE compute.
-However, aspects such as being able to create and event-driven application (Devices-->AI-->Events-->Logic-->Alerts-->Handlers) need to be implemented by your applciation and it's precisele what this example application provides:
+However, aspects such as being able to create and event-driven application (Devices-->AI-->Events-->Logic-->Alerts-->Handlers) need to be implemented by your application and it's precisely the value that this example application provides:

-- Recommended event-driven and microservices architecture and example implementation
+- Recommendations on using event-driven and microservices architecture explained by this example implementation.
-- Showcase of design patterns to implement (Event Pub/Sub, microservices autonomy, extensible events/alerts metadata schemas, etc.)
+- Showcase of design patterns to implement (Event Pub/Sub, microservices autonomy, extensible events/alerts metadata schemas, etc.).
-- Show how to inference with deep-learning models from a microservice, in this case for video/image analytics, then generate the related detection event.
+- Show how to inference with deep-learning models from a microservice, in this case using 'Yolo', for video/image analytics, then generate the related detection event.

 The initial use case is about video analytics, but video analytics / computer vision is not the main goal of this example application but to provide a "backbone" to create your own event-driven microservice application running at the EDGE, on Kubernetes.
 This "backbone" is also applicable for other types of data processing such as data coming from IoT sensors that need to be automatically analyzed by AI models and events/alerts raised if needed.